 However, you can’t let hunger totally ruin everything you’ve burned.
 Complement an awesome exercise with an equally awesome diet plan with these tips:

-Water is your best friend during and post workout.
-It helps replenish lost electrolytes, and starves off hunger.
+Water is your best friend during and post-workout.
+It helps replenish lost electrolytes and starves off hunger.
 The brain doesn’t really know the difference between hunger and thirst, so before you eat, drink.
 Perhaps you’re just thirsty.

 Eating just carbs in your diet is not a good choice either.
 Well, no doubt, carbs help you get some sugar, but you don't require all the sugar in it.
 So, instead of just hooking up to carbs, try matching it with some protein as it will help satiate your hunger quickly, thereby, help you build more muscles.
-Including a fat-free yogurt with low-glycaemic fruit will be good choice.
+Including a fat-free yoghurt with low-glycaemic fruit will be a good choice.

 Food with fibre usually doesn’t have the same nutrients as other types of food.
 However, since the body takes a longer time to digest it, you don’t experience sugar high and crave for something sweet again very quickly.
 Like protein, it also reduces hunger pangs.
 Cereals, beans, fruits, vegetables, nuts and seeds are all great sources of fibre.